TTC Trainings

 Eating Disorders Clinical Training Series

-Presenters: Jessica Luzier, PhD, ABPP, CEDS-C and Annemarie Swamy, MD, PhD
+Presenters: Jessica Luzier, PhD, ABPP, CEDS-S and Annemarie Swamy, MD, PhD

 Dr. Luzier, Clinical Director of the WVU Disordered Eating Center of Charleston